 - Treasure Hunt

 - What’s In the Bag?

 - Pass the Parcel

 We find it’s often best to bring in some simple games that anyone can get involved with.
-These also serve as great ice breakers if you have a guestlist where not everyone knows each one and other.
+These also serve as great icebreakers if you have a guestlist where not everyone knows each other.
 What was your favourite birthday game to play as a child?
 This is often a great place to start, bring the games you once loved as a child.

 You want the night to be perfect but no party would be complete without its mishaps and surprises.
 So while it’s important to plan the night out, also remember to leave room for guests to get to know each other and do their own thing throughout the night.
 You’ve planned the party, that’s the hard part done now go enjoy yourself at the celebration.